Hockey Stick Flex Calculator

 Do you want to shoot like Matthews, Bedard, or Ovie?
 A large part of it is talent and practice, but a key ingredient is their stick flex.
 Your hockey stick flex directly influences your shooting, passing, and puck-handling abilities, and an incorrect fit can lead to poor performance.
 If you are unsure of your stick flex or looking for a second opinion, use this free online Hockey Stick Flex Calculator for an answer based on NHL player data.

-For height, we are referring to the length from blade to tip.
+For stick length, we are referring to the length from blade to nob (bottom to top).

 Stick Flex Calculator